NLnetLabs/cascade/doc/manual/source/softhsm.rst

 .. code-block:: bash

    # cascade zone status example.com --detailed
-   Status report for zone 'example.com' using policy 'default' ✔ Waited for a new version of the example.com zone ✔ Loaded version 1
+   Status report for zone 'example.com' using policy 'softhsm' ✔ Waited for a new version of the example.com zone ✔ Loaded version 1
      Loaded at 2025-10-01T21:44:13+00:00 (1m 46s ago)